NishchalBharani/App-testing/README.md

 Apartment B
 Received:
 Apartment Sorting Feature Correctly handling the condition of only one sort option can be appled at a time

+---
+Questoin

+QUESTION DESCRIPTION
+目
+Task: 212
+Bugfix: Accessibility Options
+Task Description
+View al
+The Travel application, built with a React frontend and a Node.js backend, allows users to browse and book apartment listings for travel and short-term stays.
+To support a more inclusive experience, the app provides an Accessibility Settings page, located at the route /accessibility, where users can enable visual and navigation aids.
+This page can be accessed by opening the hamburger menu in the navigation bar and selecting Accessibility Settings.
+The goal of this settings page is to allow users, especially those with visual or motor impairments, to customise their experience through two key features:
+* High Contrast Mode
+* Keyboard Navigation Shortcuts
+Currently, both features are either buggy, incompletely implemented, or non-functional.
+The task involves frontend changes only, ensuring that these accessibility features work reliably, can be enabled/disabled through both Ul and keyboard shortcuts, and that their state persists across sessions using the existing application preference mechanism (e.g., localStorage or user profile storage).
+Note: The code repository may intentionally contain other issues that are unrelated to this specific task.
+Please focus only on the described task requirements and addres bugs or errors directly associated with them.
+Issue: Accessibility options do not funetion as expected through the Ut or keyboard shortcuts.
+Steps to Reproduce:
+* Log in as User 1:
+Email: user@mail.com
+Password: user123
+* Open the hamburger menu and navigate to the Accessibility Settings page (/accessibllity).
+* Try the following actions:
+Mode
+* Press ' to enable/disable High Contrast Mode.